-Depending on the length of trip they're able to make, the winner could also consider attending Shamrokon, the 2014 Eurocon in Dublin, Ireland (August 22-24) and Nine Worlds in London (August 8-10).
+Depending on the length of trip they are able to make, the winner could also consider visiting elsewhere in Europe to meet other fans.
 The winner will also be required to take over the administration of the fund for the next northbound and southbound races.

-If you wish to stand, please contact us at the postal or email address below.
-You will need three Australasian and two European nominators (who will each need to confirm their nominations), a (strictly) 100-word platform to appear on the ballot, and a bond of A\$25/NZ\$30 guaranteeing to attend the 2014 Worldcon if you win.
+If you wish to stand, please contact us at the postal or email addresses below.
+You will need three Australasian and two European nominators (who will each need to confirm their nominations), a platform of no more than 100 words to appear on the ballot, a bond AU/NZ \$25 and a guarantee to attend the 2019 Worldcon in Ireland, with the option of also attending Titancon (Eurocon) in August if you win.